-Pal Ahluwalia is the Director of the centre, as well as the Pro Vice Chancellor of the Division of Education, Arts and Social Sciences.
+Pal Ahluwalia is former Centre Director.
+He now holds the position of Pro Vice-Chancellor (Research and Innovation) at the Universiy of Portsmouth, UK.
 In 2008 he was awarded a UNESCO Chair in Transnational Diasporas and Reconciliation Studies.
 His main teaching and research interests lie in the areas of African studies and social and cultural theory, in particular postcolonial theory and the processes of diaspora, exile, migration and the complexities of identity formation.
 His work is internationally renowned for breaking down disciplinary boundaries and challenging orthodoxy.
 His most recent books are Reconciliation and pedagogy (co-edited with S Atkinson, P Bishop, P Christie, R Hattam and J Matthews) (Routledge, London, 2012) and Out of Africa: post-structuralism's colonial roots (Routledge, London, 2010).
 He is the editor of three Routledge journals: Social Identities, African Identities and Sikh Formations.
 He is a Fellow of the Australian Academy of Social Sciences.

 Elspeth Probyn is an Adjunct Professor in the Hawke Research Institute, and also Professor of Gender and Cultural Studies, University of Sydney.
 She has taught media studies, sociology and literature in Canada and the US.
 Her work focuses on questions of identity, and material and cultural practices.
 She has theorised these through the grounded analyses of a wide-ranging set of areas: from eating, sex, emotions and affects, spatiality and writing.
 Elspeth has published several books in these areas, including Sexing the self, Outside belongings, Carnal appetites, Sexy bodies and Blush: faces of shame (University of Minnesota Press and UNSW Press, 2005).
 Her current research brings together her interests in a new way: focusing on questions of food security she bridges the paradigms of production and consumption through the study of fish, fishing and fishers globally and in regional Australia.
 This study, which elaborates a more-than-human perspective and methodology of fish-human communities, reveals alternative forms of globalisation forged through routes of trade and technology, and brings into focus questions of ethnicity and gender.